Tag

 A person adjusting the Wyze Cam Floodlight v2.

 Buying a good floodlight camera doesn’t have to be incredibly expensive, and, in fact, there are some excellent budget options if you need a setup on the cheap.
-For that, we suggest the Wyze Cam Floodlight, which is surprisingly feature-rich for the price tag, making this the best budget option you can grab.
+For that, we suggest the Wyze Cam Floodlight, which is surprisingly feature-rich for the price tag, making this the you can grab.
 Of course, there are some downsides, such as the fact that you can only record in 1080p and that there’s no HDR, although image quality is still pretty good.

 Setup is relatively simple, and much like the Ring floodlight, if you know how to hook up a switch, you’ll likely have no issue hooking this up as well.
 Interestingly, you can store data locally since it comes with a MicroSD slot, which saves you the hassle of having to connect to Wi-Fi or pay a subscription fee, which admittedly isn’t that expensive at around $2 per month per camera for the cheapest option.
-You might have to opt for that for the 14-day of and the smart alerts, which you won’t get without the subscription.
+You might have to opt for that for the 14-day of cloud storage and the smart alerts, which you won’t get without the subscription.

 When it comes to lighting, you’ll be happy to know that the Wyze Cam Floodlights can manage a combined 2,600 lumens, which is better than the other two options so far.
 You get 270 degrees of motion detection, although only a 130-degree field of view; at least you can set the detection out to 30 feet, so you have a lot of space to work with when it comes to motion detection.
-Also, it comes with an automatic sundown feature that switches the floodlights on and off so that you don’t have to do it manually, which might seem like a basic thing, but for a budget floodlight cam, it’s pretty good.
+Also, it comes with an automatic sundown feature that the floodlights on and off so that you don’t have to do it manually, which might seem like a basic thing, but for a budget floodlight cam, it’s pretty good.

-with floodlight
+Google Nest Cam with floodlight

 Best floodlight camera for Google users